-- 1 that provides an opportunity to enhance performance over time with the feedback that comes through a - 2 review process. - 3 Verification - 4 Verification is an empirical process of data collection and analysis carried out by an independent party - 5 with technical qualifications to determine a) whether or to what extent an entity is meeting its obligations - 6 under a treaty or against a standard, or b) that an assertion or claim made by an entity to show their - 7 compliance with a treaty or standard is true. - 8 There are multiple normative frameworks, standards and compliance mechanisms that establish - 9 verification as a process that is fundamental to reliability in what has been reported.
-Similarly, voluntary - 10 GHG, sustainability and supply chain programmes also utilise the verification process as a means for - 11 projects to independently demonstrate conformity to standards or requirements. - 12 Verification has played an important role in compliance mechanisms by holding entities accountable and - 13 allowing them to demonstrate and confirm progress.
-Independent verification of an entity's compliance - with standards and requirements helps to ensure ongoing compliance, identify potential compliance risk, - and complements the entity's internal monitoring system. - 16 Assessment report and assessment statement - 17 An assessment report is a report, completed by the user, that documents the assessment process and - 18 the GHG, sustainable development and/or transformational impacts of the policy.
-Where technical review - is pursued, the assessment report also documents all the information necessary to demonstrate how the - 20 impact assessment fulfills the key recommendations followed.
-Each ICAT guidance document has a - 21 reporting chapter that outlines the information that should be included in the assessment report.
-This - 22 includes information such as a description of the policy, the assessment boundary, and methods, data - and assumptions used in the assessment. - 24 An assessment statement is a statement made by the user that summarises the assessment process and - 25 the results of the impact assessment.
-An example assessment statement (abbreviated, for illustration - 26 only) might include the following: "The ICAT Renewable Energy Guidance, Sustainable Development - 27 Guidance and Stakeholder Participation Guidance were used as the basis for the impact assessment. - 28 The impact assessment is consistent with the key recommendations within these guidance documents. - 29 The key recommendations listed below were not followed, for the reasons given: ..." - 30 Evidence - 31 Evidence is the data sources, estimation and assessment methods or tools, and documentation used to - 32 estimate the impacts and that support the assessment report and the assessment statement.
-Evidence - 33 should be sufficient in quantity and appropriate in quality. - 34 Technical review report and technical review statement - 35 A technical review report is a report, completed by the technical reviewer, that documents the process - 36 that was undertaken to evaluate the assessment report in accordance with the criteria and scope of the - 37 review and that demonstrates how the impact assessment fulfills the key recommendations followed.
+- 11 Verification is an empirical process of data collection and analysis carried out by an independent party - 12 with technical qualifications to determine a) whether or to what extent an entity is meeting its obligations - 13 under a treaty or against a standard, or b) that an assertion or claim made by an entity to show their - 14 compliance with a treaty or standard is true. - 15 There are multiple normative frameworks, standards and compliance mechanisms that establish - 16 verification as a process that is fundamental to reliability in what has been reported.
+Similarly, voluntary - 17 GHG, sustainability and supply chain programmes also utilize the verification process as a means for - 18 projects to independently demonstrate conformity to standards or requirements. - 19 Verification has played an important role in compliance mechanisms by holding entities accountable and - 20 allowing them to demonstrate and confirm progress.
+Independent verification of an entity's compliance - 21 with standards and requirements helps to ensure ongoing compliance, identify potential compliance risk, - 22 and complements the entity's internal monitoring system. - 23 Assessment report and assessment statement - 24 An assessment report is a report, completed by the user, which documents the assessment process and - 25 the GHG, sustainable development and/or transformational impacts of the policy.
+Where technical review - 26 is pursued, the assessment report also documents all the information necessary to demonstrate how the - 27 impact assessment fulfills the key recommendations followed.
+Each ICAT guidance document has a - reporting chapter that outlines the information that should be included in the assessment report.
+This - 29 includes information such as a description of the policy, the assessment boundary, and methods, data - 30 and assumptions used in the assessment. - 31 An assessment statement is a statement made by the user that summarizes the assessment process and - 32 the results of the impact assessment.
+An example assessment statement (abbreviated, for illustration - 33 only) might include the following: "The ICAT Renewable Energy Methodology, Sustainable Development - 34 Methodology and Stakeholder Participation Guide were used as the basis for the impact assessment.
+The - impact assessment is consistent with the key recommendations within these guidance documents.
+The - 36 key recommendations listed below were not followed, for the reasons given: ..."